simeononsecurity/simeononsecurity.ch/content/articles/free-microsoft-certifications-for-students/index.en.md

 ---
 **MSFT Student Cert Program Information Architecture**

 The **MSFT Student Cert program** is a comprehensive certification program designed to cater to the needs of students seeking Microsoft certifications.
-It offers a wide range of certifications that can be accessed through the [CloudReadySkills.com](https://msftstudentcert.cloudreadyskills.com/) website.
+It offers many certifications that can be accessed through the [CloudReadySkills.com](https://msftstudentcert.cloudreadyskills.com/) website.

-The program's website features a well-organized information architecture that allows students to easily find the certifications they are interested in.
+The program's website features a well-organized information architecture that allows students to easily find the certifications they're interested in.
 The main page serves as an overview of the available certification options, including **Azure Fundamentals**, **AI Fundamentals**, and more.
 Each certification has its own dedicated page, providing detailed information about the exam, including the required skills and knowledge to pass.

-The user-friendly interface of the program's website ensures a seamless navigation experience for students.
+The user-friendly interface of the program's website ensures a smooth navigation experience for students.
 It enables them to explore the different certifications and choose the ones that align with their career goals and interests.

 By participating in the MSFT Student Cert program, students can enhance their knowledge and skills in various Microsoft technologies, gaining valuable certifications that can boost their career prospects.